alevin/P3Steel-v2.6/README.md

 ***

 ## Folders
-### cad
-In this folder you'll find two designs, in dxf format.
-They are divided in different subfolders: one contains a version of the frame with an adaptable bed (3 or 4 fixing points), while the other has a 4 fixing points version (not adaptable to the 3 points version).
-If you know that you'll use 4 fixing points, is highly recommended to go for the second option: the bed will be slightly lighter and it won't be necessary to cut the "adapter" block (P3Steel_v2.6/blocks/print_bed/3_or_4_points/adapter.dxf).

 ### blocks
 Here, divided in subfolders, you'll find all the building blocks of the frame so that it's possible to modify one independently from the others.
 This makes remixing this project a lot simpler than what it took to me...